Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/09/wpf-bubbling-a-command-from-a-child-view.md

         MyNamespace:ChildControlBase.MyCustom="HandleChildEvent">
 ```

-The last line in this example is the important bit – it tells the window to listen out for a “MyCustom” event and when it gets one, send it our “HandleChildEvent” event handler.
+The last line in this example is the important bit – it tells the window to listen out for a "MyCustom" event and when it gets one, send it our "HandleChildEvent" event handler.
 Our code behind looks like this:

 ```csharp
 public partial class MainWindow